hbctraining/Intro-to-R/lessons/03_introR-functions-and-arguments.md

 In this case there are several other packages that were also loaded along with `ggplot2`.

 We only need to install a package once on our computer.
-However, to use the package, we need to load the library every time we start a new Rstudio environment.
-You can think of this as installing a light vs turning on a light: https://twitter.com/visnut/status/1248087845589274624?s=09.
+However, to use the package, we need to load the library every time we start a new R/RStudio environment.
+You can think of this as **installing a bulb** versus **turning on the light**.

 <img src="../img/install_vs_library.jpeg" width="600">

+*Analogy and image credit to [Dianne Cook](https://twitter.com/visnut/status/1248087845589274624) of [Monash University](https://www.monash.edu/).*

 ### Finding functions specific to a package